ignoreintuition/Winner/README.md

 # win

-Winner is a new way to share real life achievments to yoru friends on social media.
+Winner is a new way to share real life achievments to your friends on social media.